 One thing though stands out for me.
 Over this past 18 months, many new media outlets, YouTube channels and social media personalities have popped up, many of which covering the very lucrative and controversial space of technology leaks.
 To various degrees, people either love them or loathe them, with many of them obtaining thousands if not hundreds of thousands of followers in quite a short space of time.
 I was among those following a number of these new sources, eager to learn about all the latest technology hidden up the sleeves of the many technology vendors, ready to purchase what was promising to be the best new components seen in nearly 2-3 years.
 But I think it would be fair to say that many of us have been left with a rather sour taste in our mouths.
 Much of the information released by these outlets proved to be incorrect or exaggerated to the extreme, leading to widespread disappointment and in some cases outrage.

 To that end, I think it is time I explained what this site is.
 Whilst I was immersing myself into the communities surrounding these outlets and the technology space in general, I met a few people who I am now happy to call friends.
-While we know each other by our real names, on this site, they are Nexus (myself), Cheese, Sask and Phantom.
+While we know each other by our real names, on this site, they are Nexus (myself), Cheese, and Sask.
 All four of us spent a good chunk of the year following the leaks that came out, analysing them for ourselves and doing the research to try and make sense of them, so that we could distinguish the plausible from the absurd.
 We met many others, discussed details at length, and acted as a filter for some of the leaks people have seen online.
 We all came to similar conclusions: something new is needed in the amorphous realm of technology leaks.

 These are the reasons why we decided to start Chips and Cheese.
 We were tired with the overhyped products and exaggerated information that seemed to be pouring out over the past year.
 So we decided to try and provide an alternative.
 The goal of this website is to provide news, leaks, reviews, analysis and opinions that are well-sourced, well researched, transparent to the greatest extent possible, and most importantly, without the exaggeration and spin doctoring that has lead to much disappointment in the last 4-6 months.